pfefferle/HumanMarkup/README.md

 ## Adapting from MarkDown

 Not everything on [MarkDown](http://daringfireball.net/projects/markdown/) is geeky.
-There is a lot that "normal" people already use.
+There are a lot of patterns that "normal" people already use.

 ### Lists